VPDoR $5,000 Propel Grant FY25

 Propel Grant activities

-- Explain how the proposed activities will enhance the competitiveness of the proposal to an external funding agency.
+- Clearly state how these activities will enhance the competitiveness of the external proposal.

 -